Welcome to Academic Integrity and Research Ethics (AIRE)

 Although research ethics is generally considered blind to cultural or community influences, humans are inevitably influenced by culture and community despite strong pressure to be objective.
 Research ethics discussions give voice to research/scholarly practitioners as our humanity is woven throughout responsible conduct of research content areas.

-- David Bennahum, Scholar in Residence at the Health Sciences Center Institute for Ethics; Professor Emeritus, Internal Medicine
+- Dr. David Bennahum, Scholar in Residence at the Health Sciences Center Institute for Ethics; Professor Emeritus, Internal Medicine

 - Linda Melville, Associate Director, International Student & Scholar Services, Global Education Office (GEO)